American Heritage Girls

-The American Heritage Girls (AHG) is a Christian-based Scouting-like organization for Americans.
+The American Heritage Girls (AHG) is a Christian Scout-like organization for Americans.
 The organization has more than 52,000 members (2020) with troops or individuals ("trailblazers") in all 50 states of the United States and for American expatriates in fifteen other countries.

-"All biological girls of any color, race, national origin and socioeconomic status who agree to live according to the standards of the AHG Oath and the AHG Creed" are eligible for membership while adult leaders must subscribe to a Christian statement of faith.
+Their stated youth membership standard is that it is for "All biological girls of any color, race, national origin and socioeconomic status who agree to live according to the standards of the AHG Oath and the AHG Creed".
+Adult leaders must subscribe to a Trinitarian Christian statement of faith.